wdi-sg/gitbook-2018/05-express/express-mocha-testing/readme.md

 ```

 Note how the `expect` assertions have additional functions that can be called, which make the lines read as if written in plain English.
 These types of tests fall under **Behavior-Driven Development**.
 BDD is an extension of TDD, and it's a testing process that revolves around testing and debugging specific behaviors.
 Many frameworks can be used to implement BDD.
 [Here's a great post with more information about TDD vs. BDD](https://www.toptal.com/freelance/your-boss-won-t-appreciate-tdd-try-bdd)

-## Independent Practice

-Add tests to the suite:

-1. Write an additional test for `DELETE /tacos/:id` to test deleting a taco that does not exist.
-Remember to think about the results you should *expect*, then write the tests to reflect those behaviors.
-2. Write a set of tests for `PUT /tacos/:id`
-3. Write tests for the remaining routes:
-  * `GET /tacos/new`
-  * `GET /tacos/:id/edit`
-  * `GET /tacos/:id`

 ## Conclusion